ADGEfficiency/teaching-monolith/misc/dsr-day-one.md

 ## Morning

 House rules
-- you don’t have to show up, but it makes sense
+- you don't have to show up, but it makes sense
 - if you show up, please show up on time, otherwise it is interrupting the teacher and the students as well
 - let us know if you are going to be late
 - kitchen - shut the door with smelly food